 Heat oven to 375°F. Grease two 8 or 9-inch round baking pans.
 I like to cut a round piece of wax or parchment paper for the bottom of the pan also, to make sure the cake comes out easily.

 Stir together sugar, flour, cocoa, baking powder, baking soda and salt in large bowl.
 In a separate bowl combine the eggs, buttermilk, oil and vanilla and mix well.
+Add the wet ingredients to the dry ingredients and mix to combine.
 Stir in boiling water (batter will be very thin).
 Pour batter into prepared pans.

 In a medium saucepan add brown sugar, granulated sugar, butter, egg yolks, and evaporated milk.
 Stir to combine and bring the mixture to a low boil over medium heat.
 Stir constantly for several minutes until the mixture begins to thicken.